nrfta/provider-provisioning-adapter/README.md

    ```
 ## Scripts
 Scripts can be written in any language.
 The only requirements are this: it must be executable, and accept a single string argument as a positional param.
-The data being passed to the script is minified JSON string.
+The data being passed to the script is a minified JSON string.
 The shape of the object differs between the CREATE/REMOVE scripts and the MODIFY script - as seen below.

 #### CREATE/REMOVE scripts data shape
 ```